 iv Insolvency procedures

-In general, the termination of insolvency proceedings does not discharge the debtor of debts that have not been satisfied in full.
-Therefore, creditors whose claims have been determined by the bankruptcy administrator, or after being disputed by the administrator, and confirmed by a court judgment, may bring actions against the debtor regarding the unsettled portion of their claims even after insolvency proceedings have been terminated.
+In general, the termination of bankruptcy proceedings does not discharge the debtor of debts that have not been satisfied in full.
+Therefore, creditors whose claims have been recognised by the bankruptcy administrator, or after being disputed by the administrator, and confirmed by a court judgment, may bring actions against the debtor regarding the unsettled portion of their claims even after bankruptcy proceedings have been terminated.
 However, with corporate debtors, bankruptcy will eventually result in the ultimate dissolution of the company.
 Therefore, claims against the debtor for payment of outstanding amounts are usually prevented.

 The bankrupt debtor may also apply for a restructuring scheme in the course of bankruptcy proceedings.
 In the application, the debtor has to submit a proposal for the satisfaction of at least 20 per cent of all insolvency debts within a maximum period of two years.4 Administrative expenses have to be paid in full and the rights of secured creditors remain in principle unaffected.
 Usually, such proposal presumes that the debtor's business can be continued.
 After a preliminary formal examination by the court,5 the creditors decide at a creditors' hearing on the acceptance of the debtor's proposal.
 In this regard a quorum of both a simple majority of the creditors attending the hearing and a simple majority based on the value of their claims is required.